Moving to Vermont...Not

 Then, reality started to rear its ugly head.
 Condos in that part of Vermont are expensive.
 And the taxes are as bad as they are in Connecticut, and in some cases worse.
 It was depressing.
 We are getting nearer to retirement age, and don't want to have to work just to pay taxes.
 Whenever I would mention Vermont and how much I love the snow, I could see my husband balking a bit at the cold, and certainly, the snow might interfere with his traveling for work.
 My heart started to sink a bit because I had thought we were on the same page about moving to Vermont.
 We also began looking into the politics in Vermont.
 Thinking it was a state filled with good old-fashioned Yankees, we thought the political climate there would be conservative.
 But we were sadly mistaken.
 Apparently, the native Vermonters are often conservative in their political views, but there is a new crop of younger Vermont residents, moving in from other states who are very liberal.
 I don't think my husband would be very happy in that environment.

 And so came the fateful conversation one day.
 We came to the conclusion that the environment in Vermont, regarding climate, politically, and financially is just not going to work for us as a couple.
 At first, I was saddened by this realization a great deal.
 This was a lifelong dream of mine.
 I wasn't ready to give it up.
 But I love my husband more than I love Vermont.
 You must be able to surmise by now that that is quite a lot!
 And I had to admit that Vermont didn't really make sense for us.
-I started to try to figure out what it is about Vermont that I really love, and to see if we could find those things in another state.
+I started to try to figure out what it is about Vermont that I love most, and to see if we could find those things in another state.
 I loved the mountains first of all.
 And the wilderness.
 And the snow.
 I loved the beauty of the land there.
 I loved the more relaxed way of life.
 I loved the craftiness of the people who live there.